anil2k/mas/README.md

 ![Example streaming](assets/Segmentation_stream.png)

-# Training using initial MS COCO weights
+# Training using pre-trained MS COCO weights
-MS COCO weights are used as a starting point for trainin the model on SUN RGB-D and NYU datasets.
+MS COCO weights are used as a starting point for training the model on SUN RGB-D and NYU datasets.
 Training and evaluation code is in `samples/sun/sun.py`.
-For reprodusing the results you need to run all scripts from the `samples/sun` directory from the command line as such:
+For reproducing the results you need to run all scripts from the `samples/sun` directory from the command line as such:

 ```
 # Train a new model starting from pre-trained COCO weights